adamfairholm/PyroStreams-Multiple-Relationships/readme.md

-# PyroStreams Multiple Relationships Field Type 2.0-dev
+# PyroStreams Multiple Relationships Field Type 2.0.1

 The multiple relationships field type allows you to relate multiple entries to a single entry.

 ## Compatibility

-This field type is compatible with PyroCMS 2.2 versions.
+This field type is compatible with PyroCMS 2.2.x versions.

 ## Changelog

-### 2.0-dev
+### 2.0.1 - March 28, 2013

+* Fixing several join errors

+### 2.0 - February 27, 2013

 * New syntax that takes advantage of the 2.2 plugin override function.
 * Adds support for multi-select as well as the regular drag and drog.